zengjixiang/jina/docs/concepts/serving/gateway/customization.md

 ```
 (use-custom-gateway)=
 ## Use the Custom Gateway
-You can include the Custom Gateway in a Jina Flow in different formats: Python class, configuration YAML and Docker image:
+You can include the Custom Gateway in a Jina-serve Flow in different formats: Python class, configuration YAML and Docker image:

 ### Flow python API
 ````{tab} Python Class